Hanko, Finland

+Hanko is located 130 km west of Helsinki and 35 km south-west of Ekenäs.

+The Port of Hanko is today the 4th largest port in Finland.
 The skyline of Hanko is dominated by the church and the water tower.
 Both of them received their current appearance after World War II, as their predecessors were either damaged or destroyed by the Soviet Armed Forces.